fingers10/JqueryDataTablesServerSide/README.md

  * [@cihangll](https://github.com/cihangll) - Cihan Güllü

  # License
  JqueryDataTablesServerSide is release under the MIT license.
-You are free to use, modify and distribute this software, as long as the copyright header is left intact (specifically the comment block which starts with /*!.
+You are free to use, modify and distribute this software, as long as the copyright header is left intact.

  Enjoy!